qujia7/qujia7.github.io/_pages/about.md

 * 2018-2019: MASt in applied mathematics and theoretical physics.
 University of Cambridge
 * 2015-2018: BSc in physics at Imperial College London

-I am Spanish 🇪🇸 Æ and I was born in <a href="https://en.wikipedia.org/wiki/Hailar_District" style="text-decoration: none;">Hailar</a>.
+I am Spanish 🇪🇸 Æ and I was born in [Hailar](https://en.wikipedia.org/wiki/Hailar_District).

 I can be reached at jq247[at]cantab[dot]ac[dot]uk